 How about you?
 Have you ever created a bucket list with your family?
 We created our list to be accomplished over the summer months.
 Yet, the possibilities are endless for how you can use a bucket list.
 Here are a few examples:

-- New Year or Birthday: List of goals to work on as a family or individually
+- New Year or Birthday: Jot down a list of goals to work on as a family or individually.

 Most people create bucket lists to accomplish specific goals or dreams by a certain age, or before their life ends.
 Yet, I would like to put a different spin on it.